Located in: Czech Republic

 Palacky University is located at Křížkovského 511/8, 771 47 Olomouc, Czech Republic.

-Apply now for FREE to know more about your options to study medicine here.
+Apply now for FREE to learn more about your options to study medicine here.

-Palacky University Olomouc organises numerous cultural and social activities for students, such as balls and dance parties, athletic competitions, and outdoors activities.
-The biggest event is the May Festival, which covers a whole week of fun with concerts, exhibitions, presentations, and various performances.
+Palacky University Olomouc organises numerous cultural and social activities for students, such as balls and dance parties, athletic competitions, and outdoor activities.
+The biggest event is the May Festival, which covers a week of fun with concerts, exhibitions, presentations, and various performances.